alcmeon/salesforce-demo/README.md

 Full documentation: https://developers.alcmeon.com/docs/sf-configuration-of-salesforce-organization#apex-triggers

-## Tab case notifications on new message arrival
+## Aura component to notify agents of new messages

-This feature notifies the Customer Support Agent when a new message arrived in a conversation of a `Case` other than the opened one.
+This feature notifies the Customer Support Agent when a new message is received for a conversation of a `Case` other than the opened one.

 ![sf-configure-org-tab-notif](https://user-images.githubusercontent.com/80467679/165757140-93231a24-c4e0-489d-8de3-a1c0c67a2310.png)